victorsoyvictor/casual-markdown-cv/resume.md

 **Pre-doctorate Research Grant Holder** | 2017 – 2018
 *National Institute of Informatics (Tokyo 🇯🇵)*
 - Focus: Object detection and identification in video and images.
+- Internship at NII in [Satoh-lab](https://www.satoh-lab.nii.ac.jp/member.html)

 **MSc in Systems and Control Engineering** | 2012 – 2014
 *Complutense University of Madrid (Spain 🇪🇸)*